lajuman/Scientific-Computing-with-Python/README.md

 <li>Learn Tree Traversal by Building a Binary Search Tree
 </ul>
 Scientific Computing with Python Projects
-It's time to put your Python skills to the test.
-By completing these projects, you'll demonstrate that you have a strong foundational knowledge of Python.
-And you'll qualify for freeCodeCamp's Scientific Computing with Python Certification.
 <ul>
 <li>Arithmetic Formatter
 <li>Time Calculator